jamespharaoh/hq-mongodb-check-collection-size/README.md

 ## Usage

-The script should simply be run from the command line.
+If the gem is installed correctly, you should be able to run the command with the following name:

+    hq-mongodb-check-collection-size

+You will also need to provide various options for the script to work correctly.

 ### General options